Kasey Keller: Personal life

 Keller resides in Seattle with his wife Kristin and their two children, twins born on August 26, 1997.
 Keller has lived in London, Madrid, and Germany, where he and his family lived in a 1,000-year-old castle.

-During his time abroad, Keller has learned to speak German and Spanish fluently.
+During his time abroad, Keller learned to speak German and Spanish fluently.

 He told the New York Times that he turned down offers from several European clubs to sign with Seattle for the sake of his children, who have attended a new school with every transfer he has made.
-In another interview, Keller revealed that he wrote two academic papers on Millwall hooliganism, an experience had during his playing career at the English club to earn a degree in Sociology.
+In another interview, Keller revealed that he wrote two academic papers on Millwall hooliganism, an experience had during his playing career at the English club to earn a degree in sociology.
+Keller was diagnosed with non-Hodgkins lymphoma late in his career with the Sounders and underwent treatments from 2018 to 2021, when he entered remission.

-A street adjacent to Keller's alma mater, North Thurston High School in Olympia, Washington, was renamed to "Kasey Keller Drive" in the 2000s.
+A street adjacent to Keller's alma mater, North Thurston High School in Olympia, Washington, was renamed "Kasey Keller Drive" in the 2000s.

 In April 2016, Keller and his former USMNT goalkeeper teammate Marcus Hahnemann became coaches of the boys' soccer team at Newport High School in Bellevue, Washington.
+He also owns a minority stake in AC Boise, a professional team in USL League One.